Language Arts in Beginners

 A set of B-VIII Grade standards provides the framework for our work in language arts.
 Below are listed some of the skills we expect Beginners to develop in Language Arts over the course of the year.

-- Writes name and recognizes most classmates’ names
+- Writing name and recognizing most classmates’ names

-- Identifies and generates rhyming words and alliteration
+- Identifying and generating rhyming words and alliteration

-- Claps or counts syllables in words of up to three syllables
+- Clapping or counting syllables in words of up to three syllables

-- Engages in different kinds of writing, such as labels, letters, and stories
+- Engaging in different kinds of writing, such as labels, letters, and stories

-- Develops an understanding of character, setting, and plot
+- Developing an understanding of character, setting, and plot